1. Ranges are to consist of 15, 3-D targets of any brand with the official TK scoring rings.

 e) 10 yards maximum Blue

-(Clarification point: Do to safety reasons and to lesson shooter confusion THE will provide our own Shooter tiles.
+(Clarification point: Do to safety reasons and to lessen shooter confusion THE will provide our own Shooter stakes.
 From which shooter will shoot.)

 5. Targets must be set in a manner that will allow the shooter to determine, what the animal simulation is and it’s angle of presentation.
 However, obstruction of the vital area is legal, so long as it is possible for the arrow to travel an un-deflected (which doesn’t mean visually unobstructed) path to a portion of the vitals that must allow the possibility of scoring within the entire 15 and a portion of any other score rings that maybe available near 15 ring of the True Kill “TK” scoring rings of the target by the shooter sitting, kneeling, leaning, twisting, and/or using arrow arch.
 (Shooters should not have to hit the obstructions.
 However over, under, between and/or around is perfectly acceptable.
 A shot should not be changed if shooter hits obstructions while refusing to break form and/or makes an era in yardage judgment.)